 Sarah remembered the way her father used to scold her when she failed, feeling the old pain rise up.

-We canโt film this; itโs internal.
-Letโs fix it:
+We can’t film this; it’s internal.
+Let’s fix it:

 Sarah stiffens.
 Her jaw clenches.
 The glass trembles in her hand.